I’m an ambivalent blogger.

 Sustainability and self-reliance is really about choices that we make every day wherever we are – whoever we may be.

-It’s my hope that GRANNY MILLER will provide a small measure of encouragement and direction for that journey.
+It’s my hope that GRANNY MILLER will provide a small measure of encouragement and direction for your crossing.

 Enjoy the trip.